-Ms. Tippett: Teilhard de Chardin is a figure in the last century who you discovered in the midst of this experiment, right?
+Ms. Tippett: Teilhard de Chardin is a figure in the last century who you discovered in the midst of this experiment, right.
 Now when did you start the Binghamton neighborhood project?
-Is it in the 2000s?
+Was that in the 2000s?

 Ms. Tippett: OK.
-And then the Year of Darwin, 2009, came along.
-I notice that your wife started calling you Your Darwinness [laugh] because you were speaking all over the place.
-As I read it, you discovered Teilhard in preparation for a Vatican conference.
+And then the year of Darwin, 2009, came along, I noticed that your wife started calling you "your Darwinness" because you were speaking all over the place.
+And as I read it you discovered Teilhard in preparation for a Vatican conference.
 Had you not heard of him before?

 Mr. Wilson: Oh, of course, I'd heard of him.
 Most people who become evolutionists have heard of him, but have they read him?
 Would they regard his ideas as current?
 The answer to those questions are, for the most part, no. So I felt the need to read him more closely during the Year of Darwin in preparation for this conference at the Vatican because, of course, Teilhard was a Jesuit priest and a world-famous paleontologist at a time when being a priest and a scientist was not so unusual.